My Dinner With Rich Lowry

 James Cone

-We are currently reading James Cone in Systematic Theology, specifically A Theology of Black Liberation.
+We are currently reading James Cone in Systematic Theology, specifically A Black Theology of Liberation.

 His Work